Bodies of father and son discovered at Hialeah apartment in apparent murder-suicide, police say - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 While officials have not confirmed how the two died, police radio recordings indicated that it was due to a shooting.

 “We’re still investigating.
-There’s still little information that we can share at this time,” said Hialeah Police Lt.
-Eddie Rodriguez.
+There’s still little information that we can share at this time,” said Rodriguez.
 “What we do know, this is a tragedy.”

 A neighbor whose child played with the 6-year-old spoke to 7News.